subham-kumar-25/30DayJavaScriptChallenge/README.md

 ### Project Description

-Simple To-Do, designed to create a to-do task list.
+Simple Weather App, designed to provide with up-to-date weather information for any city.
+Seamlessly search for the city and access comprehensive weather reports.

 **Key Features:**
+- **City Search:** Easily input the name of the city you want to check the weather for.

+- **Detailed Weather Report:**
-  - Create a task in the list.
+  - Temperature readings in Celsius.
-  - Delete the task from the list.
-  - Mark the completed task.
+  - Informtion about the humidity levels.
+  - Current wind speed to anticipate the atmospheric conditions.

 ### Technologies Used